-Small-work
+Robustness Small-world

+Example: Words in a text
-- Consider words as they appear sequentially. - With probability ρ , the next word has not previously appeared

-▶ With probability $1 - \rho$, randomly choose one word from all words that have come before, and reuse this word
+- Consider words as they appear sequentially. - With probability ρ , the next word has not previously appeared - ➤ Mutation/Innovation - ▶ With probability 1ρ , randomly choose one word from all words that have come before, and reuse this word - ➤ Replication/Imitation - Please note: authors do not do this...

-- Consider words as they appear sequentially. - With probability ρ, the next word has not previously appeared

-▶ With probability $1 - \rho$, randomly choose one word from all words that have come before, and reuse this word

-Please note: authors do not do this...